pstaender/neo4jmapper/README.md

 There are some steps to take, especially some methods for daily use are missing, yet.
 But the basic set of operations are already implemented and test proofed.

-  * Relationship: index, findById
+  * Implement: relationship (index, findById)
-  * implement labels for neo4j 2.0
+  * Implement labels for neo4j 2.0
-  * make ready for clientside use
-  * complete tests
+  * Complete missing tests

 ## Use on a console